 Notification of Acceptance

 The Admissions Office reviews applications once it has received all required materials from the applicant.
 You will be notified by email of PNCA’s admission decision.

 If you accept PNCA’s offer of admission, a non-refundable $400 tuition deposit is required to secure a place in the incoming class and gain registration privileges.
 The $400 deposit is credited to your student account upon registration.

-PNCA Undergraduate Admissions Deferral Policy for Spring and Fall 2021:
+PNCA Undergraduate Admissions Deferral Policy for 2021 and 2022 terms

 Participation in peaceful protests and demonstrations